KimS-WT/weekend-itinerary-site/README.md

 # Weekend Itinerary Site

 Simple three-page travel concept to showcase clean HTML/CSS/JS, responsive layouts, and a pinch of interactivity.
-Perfect for highlighting front-end fundamentals in a new-grad portfolio.
+Some of this project was made using AI assistance.

 ## Pages
 - **Home (`index.html`)** – Hero pitch plus feature cards explaining the WanderLite concept.